yazaldefilimone/yazaldefilimone/README.md

 I'm a programmer, system devolper and language designer.
-I love cats, and silence.
+I love cats and silence.